hickmanw/jupyterhub/docs/source/getting-started/spawners-basics.md

 c.Spawner.notebook_dir = '~/notebooks'
 ```

-You can also specify extra command-line arguments to the notebook server with:
+You can also specify extra command-line arguments to the single-user server with:

 ```python
 c.Spawner.args = ['--debug', '--profile=PHYS131']